 Patty Griffin, Avengers, Gillian Welch, Ryan Adams, Chrissie Hynde,

 Sandy Denny, Lucinda Williams, Talking Heads, Kathleen Edwards,

 Martha Wainwright (but not her brother.
-Are all the people who love
+Are all those people who

-Rufus hearing something in his voice that I'm not?)
-The Carpenters
+love Rufus hearing something in his voice that I'm not?)
+The

-(I had a seventh-grade crush on Karen) late Johnny Cash, Neil
+Carpenters (I had a seventh-grade crush on Karen), late Johnny

 Film: mostly documentaries.
 Online: Stewart and Colbert clips, and